-Co-design a research project [3,4,9].
+Co-design a research project for external funding [3,4,9].
 Impact designed in at a project's inception (e.g. Reed, 2018) can inspire world leading science and publications in the highest-impact journals, with ideas and inspiration possible from all parties.
 However, preparatory conversations over time are needed to ensure there will be novel insights into the underpinning physical processes at work as well as real-world impacts.
 Early in a collaboration this may take substantial time (e.g. 6-12 months).
 It is important to note that the impact and novel science do not need to come at exactly the same time or from precisely the same task; i.e. distinct outcomes particular to both risk practitioner (see below) and academic (e.g. publications) should be separately identified.
 Ultimately, even if both scientist and practitioner are time-limited, co-design in an established relationship can be efficient i.e. a route to better research, faster (e.g. Amabile et al., 2001).
-PhD student (e.g. via CASE awards).
+UKRI funded options range from a PhD studentship (e.g. via CASE awards), or KE Fellowships or Innovation Placements to NERC standard grants or Global Challenges funding calls (see Sect.
+6.2.2.).

-Ask them to provide training - If a clear fit exists, paying an academic to provide in-house training is a good way to get to know them, which the academic can justify in the same way as consultancy.
+Ask them to provide training [9] - If a clear fit exists, paying an academic to provide in-house training is a good way to get to know them, which the academic can justify in the same way as consultancy.